kimsk/chia-dev-challenge/README.md

     )
 )
 ```
 A ticket is differentiated by `number` and `block height`.
-For example, if alice buys a ticket with number `42` and block height `101`, next drawing, the block height will be different, so even if the number is the same, the puzzle hash will noto be the same.
+For example, if alice buys a ticket with number `42` and block height `101`, next drawing, the block height will be different, so even if the number is the same, the puzzle hash will not be the same.

 ```lisp
 (